DollEyedJunkie/-Little-Delicacies-/README.md

 LittleDelicacies
 ===

-In addition to adding a maid who will accompany you, It is a mod that adds items and various elements that support the maid
+In addition to adding a Servant who will accompany you, It is a mod that adds items and various elements that support the Servant This is an unofficial 1.16.5 support for LittleMaid Reengaged created by [Verclene] (https://github.com/Verclene).

-Not only will you add a maid to accompany you,
-It is a mod that adds items and various elements that support the maid.
-This is an unofficial 1.14.4 support for LittleMaid Reengaged created by [Verclene] (https://github.com/Verclene).

 ---